iguzmanl/Social_Impact_Tech_Guide/README.md

 python manage.py runserver
 ```

-## If changes are made to the models, these commands need to be run to affect these changes in the database:
+## If changes are made to the models, run these commands to propagate changes the database before starting web app:
 ```sh
 python3 manage.py makemigrations
 python3 manage.py migrate